Size: Transcript: 26 p.

 HW: Well, I'll tell you what: This did happen, you see.
 The group of students I had (I was a one-man art department in Atlanta), and I used to talk about these problems.
 Not only talked about them, we experienced them.
 And their paintings -- if you can find a copy of Alain Locke's book published in 1940, The Negro in Art, you'll see that many of my students are mentioned there: Robert Neal, Lemar Weaver, Fred Flemister, these and others have reproductions in this book.
 They are mentioned as being my followers.
 Also, their work reflects our interest in the Negro sociological theme, or scene, therefore there was this awareness.
 It took on interest not only through the sociologists but through the late Willis James, music teacher who recently died, who used to go down into the "sticks" of Georgia and Alabama and dig up all these old folk songs.
 And who's your music man, Lomax, who's a musicologist?

-HW: You talk to Allan Lomax about Willis James and you'll be surprised at the richness of the material that James got together.
+HW: You talk to Alan Lomax about Willis James and you'll be surprised at the richness of the material that James got together.

 AM: Wasn't James also that magnificent unsung hero of the Bama State Teachers College band?